Utuambassadors2024 hilyatushalihah kholis audah hero

-Hilyah – Doctoral student in Clinical Research
+Hilyah – Doctoral researcher in Clinical Research

 "Hiya!
-I’m Hilyah, from Indonesia, a first-year doctoral researcher in the Doctoral Programme in Clinical Research.
+I’m Hilyah, from Indonesia, a second-year doctoral researcher in the Doctoral Programme in Clinical Research.
 I did my master’s here at UTU in the Human Neuroscience programme (MDPHN).
 I chose this programme because of its multidisciplinary approach to Neuroscience.
-I discovered Turku is buzzing with neuroscience research, with Turku Brain and Mind Center and Neurocenter Finland.
+I discovered Turku is buzzing with neuroscience research, with the Turku Brain and Mind Center and Neurocenter Finland.
 I love how supportive my supervisors and work colleagues are, so I decided to stay here after my master’s and do a PhD!

 Feel free to reach out if you have any Qs about Turku or chat about Neuroscience!"